mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

-- Test threejs Integration with direct js interop Ie without binary api
-    - ie benchmark if binary API is better than normal JS interop
-    - generate typescript interface API to implement as check

 - try again to get matrix for screen to world as that would reduce the need for extra interop call

-- Unify visuals of all 4 renderers
+- Unify visuals of all renderers
   - add camera transform setting (and getting, as to have a request to set but I can get the real one)
   - unify different coordinate systems
   - add setting of background color